Florida Atlantic vs. UTEP NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Florida Atlantic and its opponents have gone over the current 48-point total in three of seven games (42.9%) this season.
+- Florida Atlantic's games this season have gone over 47.5 points three of seven times.

-- UTEP and its opponents have combined to score more than 48 points in two games this season.
+- UTEP has combined with its opponents to score more than 47.5 points in two games this season.

-- Saturday's over/under is 7.5 points lower than the two team's combined 55.5 points per game average.
+- The two teams combine to score 55.5 points per game, eight more than the total in this contest.

-- These two squads combine to surrender 40.3 points per game, 7.7 fewer than this contest's over/under.
+- These two squads combine to allow 40.3 points per game, 7.2 fewer than this contest's over/under.

-- The Owls and their opponents have scored an average of 52.2 points per game in 2021, 4.2 more than Saturday's total.
+- Owls games this season feature an average total of 52.2 points, a number 4.7 points higher than Saturday's over/under.

-- The 52.8 PPG average total in Miners games this season is 4.8 points more than this game's over/under.
+- The 47.5-point over/under for this game is 5.3 points below the 52.8 points per game average total in Miners games this season.

 Florida Atlantic Stats and Trends

-- In Florida Atlantic's seven games this year, it has four wins against the spread.

-- The Owls have been favored by 12 points or more one time this season and have not covered the spread in any of them.
+- This season, the Owls are winless ATS when entering a game as a favorite of 11.5 points or more.

-- Florida Atlantic's games this year have gone over the point total two times in seven opportunities (28.6%).
+- Florida Atlantic's games this year have gone over the total in two out of seven opportunities (28.6%).

-- When Florida Atlantic scores more than 19.3 points, it is 3-0-1 against the spread and 4-0 overall.
+- Florida Atlantic is 3-0-1 against the spread and 4-0 overall in games when it puts up more than 19.3 points.

-- Florida Atlantic is 4-0-1 against the spread and 4-1 overall when the team totals over 298 yards.
+- When Florida Atlantic totals more than 298 yards, the team is 4-0-1 against the spread and 4-1 overall.

-- The Owls have turned the ball over 11 times this season, two fewer than the Miners have forced (13).
+- The Owls have 11 giveaways this season, while the Miners have 13 takeaways .

 - Find the latest spread and moneyline odds for Florida Atlantic at SISportsbook.